Testicular Cancer in Nevada

 Testicular cancer is a disease in which cancer cells form in one or both testicles.
 An uncommon disease, a man’s lifetime risk of getting testicular cancer is about 1 in 250.
-The American Cancer Society (ACS) estimates that approximately 9,500 new cases of testicular cancer will be diagnosed this year, and more than 400 men will die of the disease in the United States.
-It is also one of the most treatable forms of cancer, with a man’s lifetime risk of dying being 1 in 5,000.
+The American Cancer Society (ACS) estimates that more than 9,600 new cases of testicular cancer will be diagnosed this year.
+It is also one of the most treatable forms of cancer.

 Research continues to better understand testicular cancer and how risk factors play a role.
 Scientists have found a few risk factors that make a man more likely to get testicular cancer, but even if a man has one or more risk factors for this disease, there’s no way to know for sure how much that contributed to causing the cancer.
 Also, most men with testicular cancer do not have any of the known risk factors and the risk of getting this cancer, even with risk factors, is very low.

 - Cryptorchidism or undescended testicle(s) — in about three percent of boys, the testicles do not move down (descend) into the scrotum before birth.
 Sometimes the testicle stays inside the belly.
 In other cases, the testicle starts to come down, but gets stuck in the groin.
 About 14 percent of testicular cancer cases occur in men who have had cryptorchidism.
 The risk is higher for men with a testicle in the belly as opposed to one that has moved down at least part way.
 Among men with a history of this problem, most cancers start in the testicle that has not moved down, but up to 25 percent of cases occur in the normal testicle.
 Because of this, some doctors think that cryptorchidism is not the direct cause of testicular cancer.
 They believe that some other problem causes both the cancer risk and the cryptorchidism.